omniverseusd/omniverseusd.github.io/src/chapter1/hello_usd.md

 Remember that there are various tools that you can use to inspect USD files and operate on them, e.g. [usdview, usdcat, usddiff and a complete toolset from OpenUSD](https://openusd.org/release/toolset.html).
 We'll be using Omniverse tools instead.

-If we save this `usda` text file on disk and open it with OV Composer, it will display a simple lit cube mesh.
+If we save the previous text file as `hello_cube.usda` on disk with a simple text editor and open it with OV Composer, it will display a simple lit cube mesh.

 ## A usdview clone with OV Composer